 Over the years, did she remember my birthday?
 Did she wonder what I looked like?
 Did she ponder what my talents and interests were?
 Did she allow herself to contemplate me much at all?
 Did she wonder if my brother and I would ever meet?
 Did she dream about that day?

 She died in 1972 after a long bout with cancer.
 During my birth the doctor had noticed some abnormalities and she had apparently had some problems.
 Was that the beginning of her health problems?

-She saw me a couple of times after she returned to B.C.
+She actually saw me a couple of times after she returned to B.C.
 We used to visit my aunt (the astrologer) and Gwen would come and see me and hold me and play with me.
 What intestinal fortitude.
 What presence of mind.
 To this day I’m amazed she was able to do it.
 She had to see me.

 The last time Gwen saw us she took Mom aside and said she was stepping out of our lives forever and moving on.
 It was time for us to do so, too, as a family, without her.
 Mom hugged her tightly and said she would pray for her every day.
 Gwen drove off in her car, waving.
 We never heard from her again.

 On this day that I celebrate my birthday, I wonder about the woman who courageously gave me away.
 She steeled herself to do what she felt was right.
-The ramifications that awaited her in B.C. were not pleasant as my father was destroyed over the loss of his son and never forgave her (or anyone) for as long as he lived–even after he met me.
+The ramifications that awaited her in B.C. were not pleasant as my father was destroyed over the loss of his son and never forgave her (or anyone involved) for as long as he lived–even after he met me.